Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Memory

 ***Tucker fill in how this interfaces with everything, and Conner provide the customer specs***
-   1. The memory shall have a width of a byte (Is this the correct way of saying this)
+   1. The memory shall have a width of a byte.
    2. The memory shall be able to communicate with the microcontroller though a serial protocol

 1. Microcontroller
-   -
+   - The memory subsystem will be connected to the microcontroller via the I2C port on the microcontroller, thus allowing for proper data storage and interfacing.
 2. Power
-   -
+   - The memory subsystem will receive a stepped down input voltage of 3.3v from the power subsystem.
 3. Ports & Buttons
-   -
+   - The memory subsystem will connect to the ports/buttons subsystem via the FTDI connection to the microcontroller.

 ## Pre-processing
 1. The Pre-processing shall step down the PWM signal to send to the Microcontroller subsystem.